Dual unitaries as maximizers of the distance to local product gates: for dual unitary and arbitrary

-Note that the property UBB is local-unitary invariant and that the canonical decomposition in the case of qubits is such that the standard Bell states are eigenvectors and the corresponding eigenvalues have absolute values of 1.
+Note that the property UBB is local-unitary invariant and that the canonical decomposition in the case of qubits, Eq.~(\ref{eq:Cartan}) is such that the standard Bell states are eigenvectors and the corresponding eigenvalues have absolute values of 1.
+The decomposition in Eq.~(\ref{eq:2QubitSchmidt}) also shows explicitly that all four Schmidt operators can be taken to be unitary.
 Thus for $d=2$, the UBB property is already proven valid in general.
 It is unsurprising that such a basic property as UBB has in fact been discussed earlier \cite{Puchala_2015}, however it is surprising that it remains, to the best of our knowledge, unproven (or contradicted) in general for $d>2$.